ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

-# FZJ fermi chopper, as used on MERLIN, MAPS and MARI
+# FZJ fermi chopper (used on MERLIN, MAPS, MARI)

 This device has a relatively complex IOC due to some communication issues we have had with the chopper.
 The following things are non-standard:
 - Custom checksum algorithm in stream device.
-This is specific to this fermi chopper.
+This is specific to this style of fermi chopper.
 - `aSub` record to parse a response string from the hardware.
 - `aSub` record to decide how to send the speed setpoint to the device
 - `aSub` record to decide whether a given command is allowed to be sent